humm-devadmin/hummdocs/docs/platforms/woocommerce.md

 ![11.png](/img/platforms/woocommerce/11.png)

-4 - In this way, a refund request will be sent to the humm server and you will be shown the result immediately.
+4 - In this way, a refund request will be sent to the **humm** server and you will be shown the result immediately.

 ## **Humm** official launch

-Before the **humm** official launch, the plugin will behave like an Oxipay payment plugin.
+Before the **humm** official launch, the plugin will behave the same as the Oxipay payment plugin.
 It will show Oxipay, and checkout with the Oxipay gateway.

 The plugin will automatically switch itself to **humm** once it is officially launched.
 It will then show **humm**, and checkout with the **humm** gateway.